Nedlands Clinical Psychology

 Mobile 0419 561 700

-Every person is unique and every situation is unique.
-First and foremost I try to understand the situation and the life challenges of the person accessing services.
-I see my role as trying to assist the person in a way that is most meaningful and respectful of their life journey and don’t assume or suggest what that journey should be.
-This approach of gentleness, respect and honouring comes from my heartfelt belief in the integrity of each person.
+I work with individuals and couples.
+Every situation is unique.
+First and foremost I try to understand the situation and the life challenges of the person or couple accessing services.
+I see my role as trying to assist in a way that is most meaningful and respectful of their life journey and don’t assume or suggest what that journey should be.
+This approach of gentleness, respect and honouring comes from my heartfelt belief in the integrity of each person and each relationship.

 The pathway through to a better future for many individuals and couples requires establishing core values and a clear vision of goals.
 Working through difficult emotions, assumptions, expectations and “history” is important for most couples.
 The goal of therapy is to help couples value their relationship more and make it work better for both partners.